Shvanidzor: Geography and nature

 The distance from Shvanidzor to Yerevan is 410 km, the distance to Kapan, the regional center is 102 km, the distance to the main highway is 17 km and the distance to the newly built Tsav-Shikahogh highway (which is an alternative route to Iran) is 700 m.

 Community lands stretch from 450 to 2864 m, on the southern slopes of the Meghri mountain range (the Tsav-Shvanidzor pass), whereas the settlement itself is located in the forested area at the bottom, at 630 to 760 m above sea level, in the Astghadzor (Astazor) gorge.

 Shvanidzor is located 10 km away from Shikahogh State Preserve.
 Vicinity of the village have been designated as Prime Butterfly Area.

 Flora

 Shvanidzor is located in dry tropics.
 The indicators of tropics are wild pomegranate, wild fig and numerous other plants.
 The majority of the plants are xerophile, represented by xeromorphous shrubs.
 Green leafy plants are represented by araxian (Quercus araxina) and oriental oak (Q. macranthera), Georgian maple (Acer ibericum), as well as plane-tree, ash-tree, beech etc.

-Shvanidzor and its vicinities are the only places in the South Caucasus, where 2 types of European redbud (Judas tree)- Cercis griffithii Boiss. and С. siliquastrum L. Dry alpine meadows are covered with scarce shrubs and remind of desert.
+Shvanidzor and its vicinities are the only places in the South Caucasus, where 2 types of European redbud (Judas tree)- Cercis griffithii and С. siliquastrum.
+Dry alpine meadows are covered with scarce shrubs and remind of desert.
 However, there are numerous wild herbs, including officinal, edible as well as wild relatives of cultivated plants.